toomasv/table-template/README.md

 ```
 Values are formed to be presented in table.

-Instead of giving data diretly as block, file name or url may be specified, to be loaded as table, e.g.
+Instead of giving data directly as block, file name or url may be specified, to be loaded as table, e.g.
 ```
 view [
     table 717x515